Hi, I’m Diane.

 I write often.

 I live at the threshold between insight and reception.
 I have the ability to gather knowledge through lived experience with the strong desire to make it accessible to others.
 At the heart of it all is my message of creating your own path in work and in life and how vital that is to live a life that is right for you.
 I have found when you do this, you have a more sustainable capacity to serve others, feel a sense of deep happiness, peace and joy.
 We all deserve this.
 We are all capable of this.
-This is what I teach to my students and those under my leadership.
+None of this is written by AI.

 A ritual that I live by, even if I only get 2 minutes to do it, is to wake up (but lay in bed a few more minutes), say thank you and ask “how can I serve today?”
 And let me tell you, that question is answered almost immediately.